-\ The Head of Internal Audit & Assurance Service (HoIAS) is responsible for the administration and development of, and reporting on, the Council's risk management framework (RMF).
-The Public Sector Internal Audit Standards (PSIAS), require that this 'impairment' to independence and objectivity is recorded in the Internal Audit Charter (approved by CGC in November 2016) and (to avoid any conflict of interests) any audits of the RMF are overseen from a manager outside of the Service.
+\ The Hea\ ThThe Head of Internal Audit & Assurance Service (HoIAS) is responsible for the administration and development of, and reporting on, the Council's risk management framework (RMF).
+Revised Global Internal Audit Standards (GIAS) will be implemented into local government from 1 April 2025.
+The GIAS will require that this 'impairment' to independence and objectivity is recorded in the Internal Audit Charter (to be re-approved by CGC in March 2025) and (to avoid any conflict of interests) any audits of the RMF are overseen from a manager outside of the Service.

-10.0 Continuous Improvement
+11.0 Continuous Improvement